-As set forth in the Letter of Agreement, the Rector (or Vicar) and the Vestry are expected to come together sometime between the 6th and 12th month of this new ministry and conduct an initial Mutual Ministry Review.
+As set forth in the Letter of Agreement, the Rector (or Vicar) and the Vestry are expected to come together sometime between the 6th and 12th month of this new ministry and conduct an initial Mutual Ministry Review, usually facilitated by the Canon to the Ordinary.
 This review might begin with the Parish Profile developed during the search process and the new Rector/Vicar's own Portfolio.
 What surprises have there been?
 What was missing from these profiles and what can be done about it now?
-This review forms the basis for subsequent Annual Mutual Ministry Reviews.
+This review forms the basis for subsequent Annual Mutual Ministry Reviews, which may or may not be facilitated as needed.